 Board of Directors

-Sue Hoxie, Vice President
+Sue Hoxie, President

-Anja Wurm, DVM Secretary
+Anja Wurm, DVM

 Anja is owner of Full Circle Home Veterinary Care, a veterinary house call practice caring for small animals in their homes in Addison and Southern Chittenden County.
-She is the veterinary of record at Homeward Bound and helps to develop protocols, guide treatments and helps with the general well-being of the animals at the shelter.
+She is the veterinarian of record at Homeward Bound and helps to develop protocols, guide treatments and helps with the general well-being of the animals at the shelter.
 She has really enjoyed learning the ins and outs of shelter medicine and is proud to be associated with such a progressive, well run shelter.

 Mark retired in 2014, after 27 years of service, from Verisk (a national data information supplier to insurance companies).
 After living in Salisbury, VT for 14 years, Mark and Barbara with daughters Kate and Cari moved into Middlebury last year.
 Mark grew up in Colorado, but has lived in the Quad Cities, Saratoga Springs (NY), and Oak Park (IL).
 He is currently Zoning Administer for Salisbury and serving on the Board of Middlebury Parks and Recreation.
 He loves to make furniture, renovate homes, and play with his dog Mike.
-Mike is a golden retriever, age 3 who lives with the Wilch family of Pipen (cavalier dog), Oscar (cat) a goldfish with no name, and of course the humans.
+Mike is a golden retriever, age 3 who lives with the Wilch family as well as Pipen (cavalier dog), Oscar (cat), a goldfish with no name, and of course the humans.